 There is a LOT on the horizon for the future Disney Springs!
-Upcoming dining destinations include:
+Upcoming dining destinations slated to open in 2016 include:

-STK Orlando (slated for early 2016) will be a modern steakhouse channeling the atmosphere of a “sleek lounge”.
+STK Orlando will be a modern steakhouse channeling the atmosphere of a “sleek lounge”.
 Plans call for the restaurant to encompass approximately 14,000 square feet, two dining levels, and a DJ.

-The Edison (coming in 2016) will feature classic American food, craft cocktails, and live entertainment including cabaret and music.
+The Edison will feature classic American food, craft cocktails, and live entertainment including cabaret and music.

-Sprinkles (coming in 2016) serves up handcrafted cupcakes, slow churned ice cream and homemade cookies.
+Sprinkles serves up handcrafted cupcakes, slow churned ice cream and homemade cookies.

-Frontera Fresco (opening season not yet announced) will feature authentic Mexican cuisine.
-Celebrity Chef Rick Bayless (host of National Public Television’s “Mexico-One Plate at a Time”) says “I’m thrilled to bring Frontera Fresco to Disney Springs and share my passion for Mexican cuisine with the families who visit Orlando every year.”
+Tablas Frontera will feature authentic Mexican cuisine.
+Celebrity Chef Rick Bayless (host of National Public Television’s “Mexico-One Plate at a Time”) says “I’m thrilled to bring Tablas Frontera to Disney Springs and share my passion for Mexican cuisine with the families who visit Orlando every year.”